raven-dev-ops/Executive_Assistant_AI_SaaS/dashboard/DASHBOARD.md

 - **Data Export & Governance**
   - Uses `/v1/owner/export/service-mix.csv` and `/v1/owner/export/conversations.csv` to provide
     simple CSV exports for analytics and QA.

+- **Owner AI Assistant (Chat Bubble)**
+  - Floating chat bubble on the bottom-right of the owner dashboard that lets owners ask free-form questions about:
+    - The dashboard cards and metrics.
+    - The underlying data model and how metrics are calculated.
+    - Privacy, security, and operational policies.
+  - Uses `POST /v1/owner/assistant/query` behind the scenes and streams a single textual reply per question.
+The backend implementation is grounded in local documentation and, when configured with `SPEECH_PROVIDER=openai` and `OPENAI_API_KEY`, calls OpenAI chat completions using the `OPENAI_CHAT_MODEL` (defaults to `gpt-4o-mini`).

 Admin Dashboard (`admin.html`)